|

 our meal was catered.

-With a walk-away lunch, I had no idea where to forage for food.
+Here with a walk-away lunch, I had no idea where to forage for food beyond craft services.

-Hidden by some distance and by hedges, it turned out that the Disney Commissary is right by where was our sound stage.
+It turned out that the Disney Commissary is right by where was our sound stage, albeit hidden by some distance and by hedges.

-Unfortunately, the signage of Where's What on one wall is either upside down or backwards, as where it claimed was the restaurant, wasn't.
+Unfortunately, the signage of Where's What on one wall was either upside down or backwards, as where it claimed was the restaurant, wasn't.

 By the time I had been able to track down where I could procure food, it was far too late to obtain anything.